-Two groups of Lynchburg College medical students started 2016 by teaching and serving in the Caribbean.
+Two groups of University of Lynchburg medical students started 2016 by teaching and serving in the Caribbean.

 Nine students from the Doctor of Physical Therapy program worked with special education teachers in St. Lucia, while 17 Physician Assistant Medicine students performed clinical work in the Dominican Republic.
 The experience allowed the students to apply what they have learned in classrooms, but, more importantly, it helped them develop their sense of purpose and service, said DPT professor Dr. Lori Mize.

 “I hope the students will gain a love not only of our profession, but of service and of people.
 Really that’s the most important thing that we can help them come to, or teach them,” she said.
 “To see that passion ignite in them that was the absolute best.”

 This was the first time that DPT students traveled to the island nation, where LC has an educational partnership.
 It also was the first time Meaghan Dullea had participated in a service trip.
 “I thought building that program and being a part of that entire process would be really cool,” she said.

 The group visited five special education centers in St. Lucia to provide physiotherapy assessments for students with identified needs.
 They also took note of the needs of the special education teachers, who spend a tremendous amount of their days lifting and carrying children or bending or kneeling down to get on the same level as the children.
 “They have some of their own aches and pains that physical therapists can treat,” said Jenny Franko.